Family Provision Claims

 Factors Considered In The Family Provision Claim In QLD

-If you are eligible to make a family provision claim in QLD, the court will consider several factors in determining your case, including;
+If you meet the eligibility criteria to make a family provision claim in QLD, the court will consider several factors in determining your case, including;

 • Obligations or responsibilities owed by the deceased to the applicant